VIKAS-BUDHANI/App_analytics_report/README.md

 ![newplot](https://github.com/VIKAS-BUDHANI/App_analytics_report/assets/111237089/3d18b753-0f9c-47d9-8c9a-3e1ca0b73be2)

-  * Below 10 pages and screens by views. that should be controlled or Optimized. least UI alert controller, cam image picker camera view controller.
+  * Below 10 pages and screens by views. that should be controlled or Optimized. least UI alert controller, cam image picker camera view controller.Use UIAlertControllers judiciously, as excessive use of alerts can disrupt the user experience.
+Instead, opt for more subtle, non-intrusive ways to communicate messages or notifications.
+Enhance the user experience by optimizing the image selection process.
+Implement image compression to reduce file sizes and ensure faster loading times.Optimize the camera interface for a smooth experience.
+Provide user-friendly features like grid lines, flash control, and focus adjustment.

 ![newplot](https://github.com/VIKAS-BUDHANI/App_analytics_report/assets/111237089/b19c80b4-85e6-4bb8-9f0a-12672ebbb5ca)